We’d Happily Put Shea McGee’s Nursery Dresser in Our Own Bedroom

-With baby number three on the way, designer Shea McGee knows a thing or two about creating a nursery that will last well beyond the toddler years—and even into the teenage stage.
+As a mother of three, designer Shea McGee knows a thing or two about creating a nursery that will last well beyond the toddler years—and even into the teenage stage.
 The key: timeless storage.
-In an Instagram post this week revealing a few of her top registry picks with Babylist, McGee showed how her six-drawer Huxton dresser, a piece sold through the McGee & Co. shop, could easily live in a little one’s room, too.
+An Instagram post in which McGee revealed a few of her top registry picks with Babylist has a permanent place in our Saved folder because she showed how her six-drawer Huxton dresser, a piece sold through the McGee & Co. shop, could easily live in a little one’s room, too.
 Who said kids’ spaces can only have mini furniture?

-While it’s not the most budget find out there at $2,900, the solid oak piece with soft-close drawers can hold anything from onesies and diaper covers to soccer jerseys and sweatshirts.
-In other words, it’s built to last and we think it justifies the splurge.
+While it’s not the most budget find out there, at $2,900, the solid oak piece with soft-close drawers can hold everything from onesies and diaper covers to soccer jerseys and sweatshirts.
+In other words, it’s built to last, and we think it justifies the splurge.
 Take a page out of McGee’s fresh farmhouse book and top it off with a two-tone ceramic vase.

 For an even more sustainable route, you can go vintage like California-based designer Caitlin Murray did in her son’s whimsical nursery.
 The old-world chest of drawers is just at home in the Carnival-themed space as it would be in a guest room.
 And in Paula Rallis’s Charleston home, a streamlined design doubles as a changing station, proving that black furniture can totally be baby-friendly, too.